nFire-coding/passwordManager/README.md

 -Install Python from the [official website](https://www.python.org/downloads/) (latest version) give access to Path and environment variables.

--Launch the command ```pip install cryptography``` on the terminal in order install the only dependency.
+-Launch the command ``pip install -r requirements.txt`` on the terminal in the program folder to install the necessary libraries.

 -Open a powershell window in the script folder and launch it with ```python Cifra.py```.